mitogen-hq/mitogen/docs/howitworks.rst

 recursively by each parent in turn until one is reached that knows how to forward the message down the tree.

-When the master establishes a new context via an existing child context, it sends corresponding :py:data:`ADD_ROUTE <mitogen.core.ADD_ROUTE>` messages to each indirect parent between the context and the root.
+When a parent establishes a new child, it sends a corresponding :py:data:`ADD_ROUTE <mitogen.core.ADD_ROUTE>` message towards its parent, which recursively forwards it up towards the root.

+Parents keep note of all routes associated with each stream they connect with, and trigger ``DEL_ROUTE`` messages propagated upstream for each route associated with that stream if the stream is disconnected for any reason.

 Example